David Jacobs (writer): Life and career

 His marriage to actress Lynn Pleshette produced one child, his daughter Albyn, but ended in divorce.
-Later, he married his current wife Diana, with whom he has two children, Aaron and Molly.
+Later, he married his second wife Diana, with whom he had two children, Aaron and Molly.
 Jacobs moved to Los Angeles to be closer to his daughter, and tried his hand at screenwriting.
 His script for a proposed unnamed pilot mini series was later named Dallas.
-The mini series was so successful that the show was picked up as an on-going series & cemented his career as a writer and producer.
+The mini series was so successful that the show was picked up as an on-going series and cemented his career as a writer and producer.

+Jacobs battled Alzheimer's disease in later years.
+He died of complications from a series of infections at Providence Saint Joseph Medical Center in Burbank, California, on August 20, 2023.
+He was 84.